Azure Resource locks are a new type of metadata that can be applied to Azure resources.

 Use Get-AzResourceLock to get information about a lock.
 To get all the locks in your subscription, use:

-To get all locks for azure resource group, use:
+To get all locks for the azure resource group, use:

 Get-AzResourceLock -ResourceGroupName exampleresourcegroup